The Church of Jesus Christ of Latter-day Saints

 Photo: David Long, CC BY-SA 2.0.

 Ewloe is a village and electoral ward in the community of Hawarden in Flintshire, Wales.
-It is situated close to the Flintshire/Cheshire sector of the Wales-England border.
+It close to the county's border with Cheshire, England.
+The Ewloe electoral ward had a population of 5,420 at the 2011 Census.

 Village

-Aston Park, also known as Aston, is a village in the community of Hawarden, in the principal area of Flintshire, north Wales.
-It is near to Hawarden and Shotton, alongside the A494 road, and it is often incorrectly referred to as Higher Shotton.
+Aston, also known as Aston Park, is a village in the community of Hawarden, in the principal area of Flintshire, north Wales.
+It is near to Hawarden and Shotton, in a relatively urban area, though there remains significant amount of countryside— Wepre Park is only a short distance away.

 Deeside